Auzmania/AnimateCommons/README.md

 **Features so far: (more to come)**

 - Misc.
 Helper functions
+- Helper to simplify the creation process of buttons
 - Composition Loader to load and nest compositions
 - Parallax Scrolling with one line of code
 - Spotlight Overlay for media (images, animations and youtube)